 26 Jul Treat Yourself to a Home-made Facial Mask

-When making your own face mask you have the advantage of knowing exactly what ingredients you are putting on your skin.
-You do not have to worry about chemicals, additives or preservatives and the quality of the ingredients is controlled by you and what you have in your kitchen.
+When making your own face mask you have the advantage of knowing what ingredients you are putting on your skin.
+You do not have to worry about chemicals, additives or preservatives.
+The quality of the ingredients is controlled by you and what you have in your kitchen.

-Face masks can help to soothe irritated skin if you suffer from various skin conditions, for instance, face masks containing oats can calm patches of redness and improve skin quality by removing dirt and oils that clog pores.
+Face masks can help to soothe irritated skin if you suffer from various skin conditions.
+For instance, face masks containing oats can calm patches of redness.
+It can also improve skin quality by removing dirt and oils that clog pores.

 Now you have the facts, let’s get onto how to make the masks.
-Just a quick reminder that before making the masks, make sure you do a patch test with all the ingredients to ensure you don’t have an allergic reaction, with your skin it’s always better to be safe than sorry.
+Just a quick reminder that before making the masks, make sure you do a patch test with all the ingredients to ensure you don’t have an allergic reaction.
+When it involves your skin it’s always better to be safe than sorry.

 Honey Avocado Mask